 From Gut Hornegg, guests have a wonderful view of the sky, old park trees, the vineyard or the ponds in the valley.
 The great sight continues inside the old castle: walls up to 1.5 meters thick, beautiful old wooden windows, magnificent stone and wooden floors.
-Each of the rooms has its own character and has been furnished with old furniture that was used earlier in the manor.
-New ones were added, so that a place with a patina was created.
-The apartments exude a special atmosphere, as the signs of use of the centuries are visible, but in a charming way.
+Each of the rooms has its own character and has been furnished with old furniture that was previously used in the manor.
+New ones were added, resulting in a place with a patina.
+The apartments radiate a special atmosphere, as the signs of use over the centuries are visible, but in a charming way.

-Hornegg Castle was founded around 1200 by the Horneck family of knights.
-Around 1550 the old knight's castle was converted into a Renaissance castle by their descendants, the Saurauers.
-For over 150 years, Hornegg served as the summer residence of the monks of the Augustinian Canon monastery in Stainz.
+Hornegg Castle was founded around 1200 by the Hornecker family of knights.
+Around 1550, the old knight's castle was converted into a Renaissance castle by their descendants, the Saurauers.
+For more than 150 years, Hornegg served as the summer residence of the monks of the Augustinian monastery in Stainz.
 Fish farming also goes back to this period.
-The last great innovator of Hornegg was Daniel von Lapp, the railway pioneer from Germany.
-He expanded Hornegg into a well-known model estate and gave the castle its current appearance.
+The last great reformer of Hornegg was Daniel von Lapp, the railway pioneer from Germany.
+He developed Hornegg into a well-known model estate and gave the castle its current appearance.

-The castle was first mentioned in a document around 1230.
-In 2017, the renovation of the first holiday apartment in the castle began under the direction of the host Marie-Theres Holler, who is a carpenter, farmer and architect.
-There are now three apartments that she and her family rent out.
-Marie-Theres' brother likes to guide the guests through the organically operated fish farm, and if time allows, it is sometimes possible to book a meal with her sister.
+The castle was first mentioned in documents around 1230.
+In 2017, the renovation of the first holiday apartment in the castle began under the direction of hostess Marie-Theres Holler, who is a carpenter, farmer and architect.
+There are now three apartments that she rents out together with her family.
+Marie-Theres' brother is happy to show guests around the organic fish farm, and time permitting it's sometimes possible to book a meal with her sister.

-The vision of the siblings is to be able to preserve the house and the magnificent manor and to breathe life back into the rooms.
+The vision of the siblings is to be able to preserve the house and the magnificent manor and breathe new life into the rooms.
 They want to show how little it is possible to create a great atmosphere.
-Marie-Theres would like to make her place of birth attractive to guests and show how thoughtfully she runs Gut Hornegg.
+Marie-Theres would like to make her birthplace palatable to guests and show how carefully she runs Gut Hornegg.

-ArchitectureWe always tried to use only natural materials such as bricks, clay and lime.
-No plastic was deliberately built in, which was not always easy, but thanks to a lot of research, alternatives were found.
-For example, the windows are not painted but have only been treated with linseed oil.
-The renovation took place in cooperation with local craftsmen.
+ArchitectureAttempts have always been made to use only natural materials such as brick, clay and lime.
+Plastic was deliberately not installed, which was not always easy, but thanks to a lot of research, alternatives were found.
+For example, the windows are not varnished but have only been treated with linseed oil.
+The conversion took place in cooperation with craftsmen from the area.

 Only employees from the region are employed at Gut Hornegg.
-Every day the hosts eat together with their employees and they also do gymnastics together once a week - both at the expense of the company, of course.
-In addition, a housing project for women in life crises is supported: The residents of the project take one week of free vacation at Gut Hornegg once a year.
+Every day, the hosts eat together with their employees and they also go to gymnastics together once a week - both at the expense of the company, of course.
+In addition, a housing project for women in life crises is supported: Once a year, the residents of the project take a week's free holiday at Gut Hornegg.

-Well-BeingA small “wellness house” with a sauna is located on the roof of the former estate nursery, which is also on the premises.
-Guests can look forward to swimming in the hotel.
+Well-BeingOn the roof of the former estate nursery, which is also on the grounds, there is a small "wellness house" with a sauna.
+Guests can look forward to swimming in the on-site lake.